-At the start of the annual audit cycle, the committee undertakes a review of the audit strategy put forward by the external auditor and receives a formal report on conclusion of the audit, including details of any significant control deficiencies identified.
+At the start of the annual audit cycle, the committee undertakes a review of the audit strategy put forward by the external auditor and receives a formal report on conclusion of the audit, including details of any significant control deficiencies brought to its attention.

-The committee is responsible for monitoring the performance, objectivity and independence of the external auditor, ensuring the policy on provision of non-audit services by the external auditor is strictly applied.
-During the year, the new external auditor, Mazars LLP, was not engaged to provide any non-audit services to the Society.
+The committee is responsible for monitoring the performance, objectivity and independence of the external auditor, ensuring the policy on provision of nonaudit services by the external auditor is strictly applied.
+During the year, the external auditor was engaged to provide non-audit services in relation only to its work required by legislation to confirm that the Summary Financial Statement was consistent with the full annual account and conformed with the requirements of the Building Societies Act 1986 (the 'Act') and that the Society's section 68 Statement contained the requisite particulars as required by the Act.

 As noted above, the committee uses a formal annual assessment that evaluates specific aspects of the external audit process.
-The formal report received from the eternal auditor on conclusion of the audit includes their confirmation of independence from the Society.
+The formal report received from the external auditor on conclusion of the audit includes their confirmation of independence from the Society.